daanasma/route-map/BACKLOG.md

 - Add feature Popup On click (Showing title)
 - Add feature Highlight on activation
 - make styling of layers more flexible
-- add click interaction with non-route elements
+OK add click interaction with non-route elements
-- Add info panel for individual features
+OK Add info panel for individual features
-- Add breadcrumb for steps
+OK Add breadcrumb for steps
-- Add breadcrumb for features
+OK Add breadcrumb for features
 - add some extra data fields
 - When return to full route, 'start route' should be 'go back to route'